ashavolian/IR-to-Hubitat-Server/README.md

 ## 📜 License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

-### What this means:

-✅ **Allowed**:
-- Use the code for personal projects
-- Modify the code
-- Share the code with others
-- Study how the code works
-- Distribute modified versions of the code

-❌ **Not Allowed**:
-- Use the code in proprietary commercial products
-- Modify and redistribute the code without sharing the source
-- Sublicense the code under a different license

 ### In simple terms:
 This is free software that anyone can use, study, share, and improve.
 However, if you modify and share this software, you must: